Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Uniform - and - - Chains Uniform t-J and t-J-Q Chains

 We do not detect any signs of a gap between the potential spin polaron and the continuum of excitations, though a very small gap cannot be excluded.
 With the unconstrained sampling above the $\delta$-edge, it is not possible to resolve a very small gap because of entropic pressures that tend to spread out the continuum while maintaining a good fit to the QMC data.
 To explore the possibility of a very small gap separating an isolated sharp quasiparticle from the continuum, we impose a further constraint; a lower bound $\omega_1 > \omega_0$ for the contributions above the macroscopic $\delta$-function at $\omega_0$.
 Here $\omega_0$ is again sampled but fluctuates very little, and $\omega_1$ is optimized along with the weight $a_0$.
 To implement this optimization, we perform a scan over $\omega_1$ for several different values $a_0$, searching for the optimal pair $(a_0, \omega_1)$ corresponding to the $\chi^2$ minimum.
 This optimization in a 2D parameter space is time consuming but helped by the fact that $a_0$ obtained without the additional constraint is already very close to the further refined value.
 See Fig.~\ref{Fig.t1J0Q1SPa0w1} for a simple illustration where we demonstrate three $\omega_1$ scans and the corresponding optimal $A(\omega)$.

 Using the second-gap approach, the optimized gaps obtained with the data in Fig.~\ref{Fig.t1J0Q1SPa0All} (in cases where the weight $a_0$ is not close to $0$) are very small.
 The case of $k=\pi/4$ is shown in Fig.~\ref{Fig.t1J0Q1SPa0w1}.
-The fact that the gap is small and the spectral weight is not piling up close to the $\omega_1$ edge gives further support to the existence of a spin polaron---a single isolated bound state followed by a continuum of excitations that may arise from long-lived larger spinon-holon states whose broad peaks merge into a continuum.
+The small optimized gap and the absence of spectral weight piling up close to the $\omega_1$ edge are consistent with a spin-polaron interpretation: a single isolated low-energy state followed by a continuum of excitations that may include long-lived larger spinon-holon states whose broad peaks merge into a continuum.
 There should still also be a high-energy continuum of fractionalized excitations.

-While it is not possible to conclusively determine the nature of the low-energy excitations in this case based on the results presented, the differences with respect to the known spin-charge separated cases in Sec.~\ref{sec:tjq_1} make us lean toward the spin polaron scenario.
+These data do not by themselves constitute a proof of confinement in the spontaneously dimerized phase.
+The evidence for the spin-polaron scenario is instead the combination of (i) the disappearance of clear separate spinon and holon bands at small $k$, (ii) the sizable optimized quasiparticle weight away from $k\approx\pi$, and (iii) the qualitative agreement with bound-state physics in dimerized or frustrated chains.
 The presence of at least one bound state has also previously been found in the frustrated $J_1$-$J_2$ Heisenberg chain at the special point $J_2/J_1=1/2$ where the ground state is an exact dimer-singlet state \cite{Kuzian03,Tohyama98,Hayn00,Jurecka01}.
-The analogy with this case also strengthens the case for bound states in the spontaneously dimerized $t$-$J$-$Q$ chain.
+This analogy strengthens, but does not by itself prove, the case for bound states in the spontaneously dimerized $t$-$J$-$Q$ chain.

-The lowest edge with quasi-particle peak should correspond to the even (with respect to permutation of the partons) spin-polaron and the broad band at higher energy in Fig.~\ref{Fig.t1J0Q1SPa0All} would be the odd state, dressed by multi-spinon excitations causing broadening.
-The separation between the even and odd cases should be expected to be of order $2t=2$, but is somewhat larger when maximized at $k=\pi/2$ in the results presented here.
-The difference is sufficiently small to likely be explainable as an effective $t$ value somewhat larger than $1$.
+Within this interpretation, the lowest edge with a quasiparticle peak corresponds to the even (with respect to permutation of the partons) spin-polaron and the broad band at higher energy in Fig.~\ref{Fig.t1J0Q1SPa0All} corresponds to an odd state dressed by multi-spinon excitations.
+The separation between the even and odd cases should be of order $2t=2$, but is somewhat larger when maximized at $k=\pi/2$ in the results presented here.